How to maximize value out of the RBC Avion Airline Award Chart

 Long-haul: Asia, Australia, Middle East, Africa & South America 100,000 $2,000 2%

-Essentially you'll want to get as close as you can to each of those maximum ticket values to ensure you are getting the best value out of the points you have earned on the Avion card.
-While we do still believe in our mantra that any redemption is a good redemption as long as you are happy (see our piece on The True Value in Reward Redemptions) if you are about getting the most value out of credit card rewards you'll want to set a cut off between actually paying cash for a flight or using your RBC Rewards Points.
-Personally, if I did have this card I would make the cutoff 0.3 points below the maximum ticket value returns listed above except for short haul which I would go as far as 0.6 points.
-Essentially if the ticket price worked out to a 1.7% return or higher I would redeem points for the ticket but under that amount I would pay cash and save the points for another redemption.
+Personally, if I did have this card I would make the cutoff 0.3 points below the maximum returns listed above except for short haul which I would maybe go as far as 0.6 points.
+Essentially if a short haul ticket price worked out to a 1.7% return or higher I would redeem points for the ticket but anything under that return and I would pay cash and save the points for another redemption.
 Also if you are a maximizer you won't want to use your points for the taxes and fees as that is only a 1% return.
 Rather save them for another ticket redemption and pay cash for the taxes/fees, well - charge it your Avion card so that you earn points on it.

-Of course there is another very good option to the RBC Avion cards that can justify having this card and that is because it is a hybrid card.
-It is this hybrid option that keeps the card ranking hign in our Top Travel Credit Card Rankings.
-Hybrid means you can also convert the RBC Rewards Points you earn to airline frequent flyer programs like American AAdvantage, British Airways Executive Club, Cathay Pacific Asia Miles and WestJet Rewards.
+There is another very good option to the RBC Avion cards that can justify having one these card sand that is due to the cards being hybrid cards.
+It is this hybrid option that keeps the card ranking high in our Top Travel Credit Card Rankings.
+Hybrid means you can also convert the Avion Rewards Points you earn to airline frequent flyer programs like American AAdvantage, British Airways Executive Club, Cathay Pacific Asia Miles and WestJet Rewards.
 With frequent bonuses for transferring points to these airlines you can frequent pull out value well over 2% on the redemptions from those programs.

 For example you can fly between Toronto and Dublin for only 26,000 Avios with the British Airways Executive Club program.
-With the twice yearly bonus from RBC for converting to BA you could actually get that flight for 20,000 RBC Rewards points if the bonus is at 30%/ As you can see flying to Dublin for 20,000 RBC Rewards Points is way better than redeeming 65,000 points via the Avion chart!
+With the frequent bonus from RBC for converting to BA you could actually get that flight for 20,000 RBC Rewards points if the bonus is at the typical 30%.
+As you can see flying to Dublin for 20,000 RBC Rewards Points is way better than redeeming 65,000 points via the Avion chart!
 Heck for that amount of points you could get three tickets with the BA option.
-To learn more about this Toronto-Dublin trick read our post How you can easily get a free flight between Toronto and Dublin, Ireland (pre taxes/fees) or 4 flights for $240+fees
+To learn more about this Toronto-Dublin trick read our post How to score flights to Ireland for as little as $120 plus taxes and fees

 Details: The RBC Avion Visa Infinite Card